mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 Addressing this use case does not appear to be controversial.
 However, it is not clear whether these use cases are within the scope of the Working Group's charter.

+# Bot Use Cases {#bot}

+This section explores use cases that Bots might have for being authenticated by sites, focusing on improvements over current mechanisms that sites use.

+## IP Address Mobility

+User-Agent headers can be descriptive, but are also trivially spoofed.
+As a result, most bots are associated most strongly with the IP addresses they use.

+Bots that do not fully control the IP addresses they use (e.g., those using cloud or other hosting infrastructure) are disadvantaged: if they need to change the addresses they use (e.g., due to operational issues, economic incentives, or changes by their provider), they lose any reputation built and effectively start from scratch.

+As a result, long-term stability of the IP address is necessary to build a reputation for that IP address.
+Sites often use static allow and block lists of IP addresses, so updating them is painful.

+Identifying a bot using a factor other than IP address would decouple its reputation from the infrastructure identifier -- its IP address -- and allow greater mobility, levelling the playing field for bots that do not fully control their infrastructure.

+## Sharing IP Addresses

+Similarly, bots that share an IP address with other processes -- either simultaneously or over time -- are disadvantaged because their reputation with sites might be affected by other uses of the IP address.
+Unless they have rigid control of all requests emitted from that IP address over a long period of time, that identifier might be added to block lists.

+Identifying a bot using a factor other than IP address would allow sites to discriminate between different uses of that identifier.
+This would allow bots to operate without a dedicated IP address, further levelling the playing field for small bots.

+## Robots.txt Alignment

+The robots.txt format identifies bots by their User-Agent string, but this is easily spoofable on the wire.
+As a result, a bot might be punished by sites that block that identifier based upon fraudulent use.

+Identifying a bot in a more reliable fashion in robots.txt would avoid this misattribution.

+## Conveying Contextual Information

+Bots have an incentive to be transparent about their operation, so as to encourage sites to allow their operation.
+Although there are ad hoc mechanisms for doing this (e.g., a link to HTML in the User-Agent string), a standard, machine-readable means of conveying authenticated information about a bot's operation could lower barriers to conveying this information.

 # Next Steps {#next}

 This section suggests questions for further investigation and discussion.